breinero-zz/Firehose/README.rst

 Firehose
 ========

-:Description: A tool import for DSV files into MongoDB.
+:Description: A DSV import tool and ThreadPool framework for MongoDB clients
 :Author: Bryan Reinero <breinero@gmail.com>

 Overview
 ========

-Firehose is both a mulithreaded DSV import tool for MongoDB, AND a instrumented execution framework which you can use to benchmark your own applications.
+Firehose is both a mulithreaded DSV import tool for MongoDB, AND an instrumented execution framework which you can use to benchmark your own applications.

 Firehose includes these major components:
  - A simple code instrumentation and reporting `library <https://github.com/bryanreinero/Firehose/tree/master/src/main/java/com/bryanreinero/firehose/metrics>`_